Add a SAML 2 IDMS

 - For the IDMS Type, select SAML 2.0.

-- For the IDMS Name, enter a name to describe the IDMS.
+- Enter a name to describe the IDMS.
 Users see this name when selecting the IDMS on the Kion login page.

 - For the Identity Provider Metadata, paste in the metadata from the identity provider.
 It should be in XML format.

-- (Optional) For the Auth Context for Privilege Elevation, enter an allowed value that will provide the user with the ability to access the cloud console (urn:oasis:names:tc:SAML:2.0:ac:classes:SmartcardPKI).
+- (Optional) For the Auth Context for Privilege Elevation, enter an allowed value that will provide the user with the ability to access the cloud console.
 If this field is blank, console access will not be limited by auth context.
+For more information, see the Authentication Context documentation.
+An example of an allowed value is:

-- (Optional) For the Name ID Format, enter a format to use for name IDs (urn:oasis:names:tc:SAML:1.1:nameid-format:unspecified).
-This is the first field you should try changing when testing.
+- (Optional) For the Name ID Format, enter a format to use for name IDs.
+For more information, see the Authentication Context documentation.
+An example of an allowed value is:

 - If requests are signed, enable Should Sign AuthN Requests.